HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 ​

+In healthcare settings, additional demographics may also be collected and used in matching (for example, ethnicity, administrative gender and sex assigned at birth).
+Refer to the Patient Matching section for any additional verification steps or assertions that may be required before including such attributes in a match request, or using them to process such a request on the responder's side.

+NOTE: Although implementers, lacking more specific requirements in network participation agreements, likely want to perform their own risk analysis to determine the appropriate Identity Assurance Level for various use cases, for example a patient’s access to their own data or covered entity access to health data for Treatment/Payment/Operations, this Implementation Guide provides example use cases in which certain input match invariant or identity assurance levels are deemed appropriate based on industry feedback received.
+The guide does also specifically cite recommended Identity Assurance Levels for professional users and administrators in section 4.2.

+​

+### Individual Profile Photo

+An Individual Profile Photo to be associated with an identity **SHALL** be verified during identity verification or a subsequent, authenticated event that confirms the match between the photo and the individual, i.e., as in 800-63 where the photo taken during a proofing event is confirmed as matching with the photo on the individual's identity evidence for IAL2 remote unsupervised or is confirmed to match the individual when identity verification is performed in person.
+The photo can be used to prevent errors in matching or in identity resolution.

+### Use of Social Security Number (SSN)

+Social Security Number (on its own without presenting the card itself) does not have a role as evidence in identity assurance levels beyond IAL1.5 except as may be needed for identity resolution above and beyond other requried evidence.

-### Use of Knowledge-based verification (KBV)
+### Use of Knowledge-Based Verification (KBV)

-Knowledge Based Verification (KBV) is a process that involves questions related to financial transactions tied to a Social Security Number (SSN).
+Knowledge-Based Verification (KBV) is a process that involves questions related to financial transactions tied to a Social Security Number (SSN).
 KBV **SHALL NOT** be used as a substitute for the in-person or remote unsupervised match of the individual to the government issued photo ID at IAL1.6 or higher, and **MAY** only be used if necessary as an addition to a photo ID comparison process, when required to resolve to a unique identity

 From 800-63: